Cloudxtreme/KA/Readme.md

-#gideon (WIP)
+#Gideon (WIP)

-gideon is a virtual assistant written in python who can be taught commands easily.
-It is meant to be easy to write plugins for.
-I (and @argentum47) are new to python and are exploring the language as we write this.
+Gideon is a virtual assistant written in Python who can be taught commands easily.
+More complex commands in the form of plugins can also be written.

-###Present state:
+###Present state

-- the google command works (I think)
-- empty command returns some random message
-- some basic command processing structure works
-- GTK-CSS is next
+Pre-alpha stage.
+Some commands like `google`, `define`, `should I do this... or that` etc. work.
+Need to write more plugins, and improve overall app structure.
+Some UI improvement too.

+To use, run the `start` file in the root folder.
+Installing the `Lato` font will make it look more pretty.
+Requires Python 3.4 and GTK 3.10 to work (most recent distros will work out of the box, like Ubuntu 14.04 etc.).

+Windows and MacOSX are not supported.
+You're welcome :)

 ###Plugins

 Plugins are dynamically loaded on command processing, and must be registered first.
-The `process` command from the loaded module is called with the first argument as the raw command from input, and the rest of the commands are the `dictresult` of executing the regex (on the command) passed at plugin registration.
+The `process` command from the loaded module is called with the first argument as the raw command from input, and the rest of the commands are the `dictresult` of executing a regex (on the command) passed at plugin registration.

-The process must return a dict itself containing the `description` key with markup to show to the user, and optionally a `heading`, and `image` url, and an `link` as a "Read more at..." link to display.
+The return value of the function must be a `GtkWidget` or one of it's descendant (most likely `GtkGrid`) which will be appended to the content `GtkViewport`.

 ###Todo

-- Maintain session history
-- GTK-CSS (cc @argentum47)
+- autostart
+- app indicator
-- make more plugins work
+- make more plugins
-	- the define plugin using the (terrible) wiktionary api needs a parser to work
-	- urban
-	- nudge (no idea how to implement)
+	- remind (no idea how to implement)
 	- learn (and forget)
+	- tweet?
+	- email updates?
 	- etc. etc.
+	- listcommands, clear history, etc.
 - use it

 ###Stuff

 This was just a random thought which came to me.
 And I wanted to use Python on something (had heard lots of good stuff about it, all rightly so).
-The high-level user API and commands are inspired from Zirak's SO Chatbot
+The high-level user API and commands are inspired from Zirak's SO Chatbot at https://github.com/Zirak/SO-Chatbot.

-good night

- - awalGarg
+License - MIT
- - argentum47 (writing it on your behalf :P)

-###License

-I unno.
-WTFPL maybe? @argentum47 decide between WTFPL and MIT please?